Denis O’Brien: Apple should not be punished over tax

 ‘Brussels is out of control in terms of the federalism agenda’

-Apple shouldn’t be punished for its tax arrangements in Ireland, Denis O’Brien, one of the country’s richest men, said after European authorities went after the company in a record crackdown on fiscal loopholes.
+Apple should not be punished for its tax arrangements in Ireland, Denis O’Brien, one of the State’s richest men, said after European authorities went after the company in a record crackdown on fiscal loopholes.

-The European Commission ruled last month that Apple should pay as much as €13 billion in back taxes to Ireland, claiming the country breached EU state-aid rules to attract investment from the world’s wealthiest company.
-Apple and the Irish government plan to appeal the ruling, saying they did nothing wrong.
+The European Commission ruled last month that Apple should pay as much as €13 billion in back taxes to Ireland, claiming the State breached European Union state-aid rules to attract investment from what is now the world’s wealthiest company.
+Apple and the Irish Government plan to appeal the ruling, saying they did nothing wrong.

-“Apple played by the rules,” Mr O’Brien, chairman of mobile group Digicel said in a nterview .
+“Apple played by the rules,” Mr O’Brien, chairman of mobile carrier Digicel Group, said in an interview.
 “Brussels is out of control in terms of the federalism agenda.”

 The tax probe came after the US senate “tipped us off” about the iPhone maker’s practices, Ms Vestager said this month.